-Also removing 'obsolete' processing aids for Australia and New Zealand industries from the Code may cause trade issues if other countries still use these processing aids in food exported to either country.
+Also, removing 'obsolete' processing aids for Australia and New Zealand industries from the Code may cause trade issues if other countries still use these processing aids in food exported to either country.
 A submission for the concurrent Review of Enzyme Processing Aids (Proposal P276) cautioned that enzymes (or processing aids) should only be obsolete if they are not currently used in any country (not just Australia or New Zealand) to not inhibit international trade.

-An obsolete processing aid permission which will be removed as part of this Proposal is that for ethylene oxide as a sterilisation agent in the Table to clause 14.
-The entry states that this permission ceased on 30 September 2003 so it is only a notice about an obsolete permission which should now be deleted.
+An obsolete processing aid permission which was listed to be removed as part of this Proposal is that for ethylene oxide as a sterilisation agent in the Table to clause 14.
+The entry states that this permission ceased on 30 September 2003 so it is only a notice about an obsolete permission.
+A separate Proposal P302 - Minor Amendments Omnibus VI, which was gazetted on 5 October 2006, removed this entry so this current Proposal no longer needs to deal with this issue.